openstack-infra/system-config/doc/source/paste.rst

 Paste servers are an easy way to share long-form content such as configuration files or log data with others over short-form communication protocols such as IRC.
-OpenStack runs the "lodgeit" paste software.
+OpenContrail runs the "lodgeit" paste software.

 At a Glance